 - Contingent Convertible Debt Securities Risk

 - Counterparty Risk

 - Credit Risk

 - Derivatives Risk

 - Below Investment Grade Debt Securities Risk

 - Interest Rate Risk

 - Liquidity Risk

 - Market Risk

 - Asset-Backed Securities Risk

-- FSG Data Risk
+- ESG Data Risk

+- Investments Exclusions Risk

-The potential impacts of Sustainability Risks on this Sub-Fund may include:
+The potential impacts of Sustainability Risks on this Fund may include:

 - Fixed income securities (including High-Yield): Sustainability Risks may affect a corporate or sovereign borrower's cash flows and affect their ability to meet their debt obligations.
 Sustainability Risks may also affect the credit quality of those issuers.
-The Sub-Fund is exposed to the High-Yield market, which may include debt securities of smaller companies, some of which may be privately owned, and may be less transparent in respect of ESG and sustainability disclosures.
-Lower levels of disclosure and resources dedicated to corporate sustainability compared to larger companies may present additional challenges to identify Sustainability Risks affecting smaller companies, and may impact the returns of the Sub-Fund.
-Considering the Sub-Fund's European focus, social factors such as demographics may affect a country's credit rating or cash flows, for example, as a result of an ageing population that may have adverse fiscal implications longer term and increase a country's healthcare costs. - Currencies: Sustainability Risks may also affect the value of currencies. - Regulatory Changes: Increasing regulatory requirements in Europe that result, directly or indirectly, from the process of adjustment towards a lowercarbon and more environmentally sustainable economy may result in significant Sustainability Risks that impede borrowers' business models, revenues and overall value.
+The Fund is exposed to the High-Yield market, which may include debt securities of smaller companies, some of which may be privately owned, and may be less transparent in respect of ESG and sustainability disclosures.
+Lower levels of disclosure and resources dedicated to corporate sustainability compared to larger companies may present additional challenges to identify Sustainability Risks affecting smaller companies, and may impact the returns of the Fund.
+Considering the Fund's European focus, social factors such as demographics may affect a country's credit rating or cash flows, for example, as a result of an ageing population that may have adverse fiscal implications longer term and increase a country's healthcare costs. - Currencies: Sustainability Risks may also affect the value of currencies. - Regulatory Changes: Increasing regulatory requirements in Europe that result, directly or indirectly, from the process of adjustment towards a lowercarbon and more environmentally sustainable economy may result in significant Sustainability Risks that impede borrowers' business models, revenues and overall value.
 Such financial impediments could arise, for example, from changes in the regulatory framework such as carbon pricing mechanisms or stricter energy efficiency standards.

 Share Class Initial Sales Charge Annual Charge

 Α Nil 0.30%

 В Nil 0.25%

+D Nil Up to 0.34%

+DI Nil Up to 0.30%

 E Nil 0.20%

+МІ Nil Up to 0.25%

-P Up to 3.25% 0.95%
+Р Up to 3.25% 0.95%

 Q Nil Up to 0.55%

 QI Nil Up to 0.51%

 W Nil 0.55%

 WI Nil 0.51%